opencoweb/coweb/README.rst

 Copyright (c) IBM Corporation 2008, 2011.
 All Rights Reserved.

-See the LICENSE file for details.
+See the LICENSE file for the terms of the OpenCoweb dual BSD/AFL license.

+Packaged builds of the OpenCoweb JavaScript framework located in coweb/js/release include third-party code that is not covered under the OpenCoweb License.
+See the NOTICES file for details of these dependencies.

 Contributing
 ============